 States or communities with a safety culture have citizens who understand the risks associated with transportation and choose to make safe choices when using the transportation system.
-Drivers in a community with a strong safety culture are likely to wear their seat belts and safety gear voluntarily, obey traffic laws, limit distractions, and refrain from operating a vehicle when impaired.
+Road users in a community with a strong safety culture are likely to use their safety devices (e.g. seat belts, child safety seats, helmets, etc.) voluntarily, obey traffic laws, limit distractions, and refrain from using the roads when impaired.

 A strong safety culture provides the foundation for two of FHWA’s main priorities – reaching zero traffic deaths and advancing the Safe System approach.
 A zero deaths vision requires a change – a shift in culture both within transportation agencies, other organizations, and by the public.
 Reaching zero deaths also requires the implementation of the Safe System approach.
 This approach anticipates that humans make mistakes, and designs and manages road infrastructure so that those mistakes do not result in death or serious injury.
 This safety conscious thinking is the first step to ensure successful implementation of the Safe System approach.

 Learn more about safety culture from the following materials:

 Traffic Safety Culture Transportation Pooled Fund Program – Traffic Safety Culture Primer